Enter a URL to check its Spam Score.

 I can’t imagine any SEO having any degree of success without being able to decode his spam score.
 It could indicate a potentially devastating penalty.
 If your site scores high on this list, you could struggle to get past the search engine results pages (SERPs), have a reduced flow of traffic and lose trust due to the marks against your site.
 The high spam score could weigh down all your potential in the back links you may have taken an age to generate.
 It’s crucial to understand your standing and take a proactive approach to avoiding the risk to your site.

-Spam score checkers like Moz's Spam Score Checker work by analyzing a variety of factors that are common in spammy or penalized sites.
+Website Spam score checkers like Moz's Spam Score Checker work by analyzing a variety of factors that are common in spammy or penalized sites.
 These factors, or "spam flags," include elements such as low domain authority, an abundance of exact-match anchor text, and the presence of low-quality backlinks.
 The checker compiles these factors to generate a spam score, which indicates the likelihood that a site is engaging in practices that could be penalized by search engines.

 The process involves several steps, starting with a thorough examination of the site's backlink profile.
 This includes assessing the quality and relevance of links pointing to the site.
 Next, the checker evaluates the site's content and structure, looking for indicators like keyword stuffing or thin content.
 Finally, it examines other technical aspects such as the site's meta tags and overall user experience.
-By aggregating data from these different areas, the spam score checker provides a comprehensive assessment that helps users identify potential risks and take corrective actions.
+By aggregating data from these different areas, the spam link checker provides a comprehensive assessment that helps users identify potential risks and take corrective actions.

 Each subdomain in Mozscape (our web index) now has a spam score, viewable in Open Site Explorer (and soon in MozBar and other tools).
 This score records the quantity of spam flags triggered by the subdomain.
 No single flag is more likely than others to mean a domain is penalized, but multiple flags have a strong correlation with penalties.